 Addiction is a disease.
-Like most diseases, symptoms occur to indicate that there is a problem.
-The first symptom of addiction is developing a tolerance to a drug.
+Like most diseases, symptoms occur to indicate a problem exists.
+The first symptom of addiction is the development of a tolerance to a drug.
 Tolerance occurs naturally as the biochemistry of the brain and body get used to certain amounts of a drug in the system.
-The drug user, in this case the patient prescribed OxyContin for pain management, will need to take more of the drug in order to achieve the same effects as previous, smaller doses achieved.
-If you find that you are asking your doctor to increase your medication because it is not working any longer, there is a chance that you have developed a tolerance to the drug.
-It is recommended at this point that you speak with your health care professional about concerns you may have in this regard.
+In this case, the drug user who uses OxyContin for pain management needs to take more of the drug in order to achieve the same effects as smaller doses.
+So, if you find that you want to ask your doctor to increase your medication because it is not working any longer, there is a chance that you have developed a tolerance to the drug.
+If this describes your situation, please speak with your health care professional about any concerns you have.

-Not only is addiction a disease, but it is a chronic disease that tends to get worse as time goes on.
-Once tolerance has developed, the next phase of the disease will consist of several more symptoms, including:
+Not only is addiction a disease, it is a chronic disease.
+This means addiction tends to get worse as time goes on.
+Once tolerance has develops, the next phase of the disease will consist of several more symptoms, including:

 - Cravings for the drug, regardless of pain levels

 - Withdrawal symptoms if the drug is not available

 - Placing the need to consume the drug in front of other responsibilities

 - Continued use of the drug despite suffering ill effects

 When these symptoms occur, it is time to seek help from a professional OxyContin rehab treatment facility.
 Taking this step can be frightening and confusing for everyone involved in the recovery process.
 Knowing what to expect can take some of that fear away.